 Export your turnover figures comfortably to a CSV file using:

-This example shows the call of a Access data base named "transfers.mdb" without the need of a password.
+This example shows the call of an Access database named "transfers.mdb" without the need of a password.

-You often have to convert DTA files to SEPA?
+You often have to convert DTA files to the SEPA XML format?
 Try this out!

 With the command line call